jacobdensford/jacobdensford.com/fell/creating-a-character.md

 You have 4+BOD **equipment slots** (or slots).

-In addition to the equipment granted by your background, you start with three days' rations, a torch, and 3d6 coin.
+In addition to the equipment granted by your background, you start with **three days' rations, a torch, and 3d6 coin**.

 Most equipment uses 1 slot. **Bulky** equipment uses 2 slots and generally requires two hands to carry or wield.
 Very small equipment can be bundled together and still only use 1 slot.

-One hundred coins takes up one slot.
+One hundred coins takes up 1 slot.
 Fewer coins than that fit in your pockets and don't use a slot.

 Weapons grant a **steel die** (or SD).
 Whenever you make a test with a weapon, you may add its steel die to your roll.
-Whenever you attack with a weapon, this is how much damage you do.
+Whenever you attack with a weapon, this is how much harm you do.

 Small weapons can be wielded in your off hand.
 Roll both steel dice and keep the higher result.

 **Blast** causes harm to multiple targets in close proximity, rolling separately for each.
 If unsure how many targets are affected, roll the weapon's steel die.

-Armor grants **protection**, reducing the amount of harm taken from an attack to hit points and BOD ability points.
+Armor grants **protection**, reducing the amount of harm taken from an attack.
+Protection can never be increased beyond 3.

 Equipment|Cost
 :--|--: